 The Brindley’s Vital Care location was in the Top 10 performing franchises for 2018.
 The Brindley’s Family Pharmacy was also tapped as the Albertville Chamber of Commerce’s 2018 Small Business of the Year.

-We’ve asked Steven to take a few minutes and share with us what it’s like as a Vital Partner, running a Vital Care home infusion business.
+We’ve asked Steven to take a few minutes and share with us what it’s like as a Vital Partner, running a Vital Care infusion pharmacy franchise.

-How did you first hear about Vital Care or home infusion pharmacy?
+How did you first hear about Vital Care or infusion pharmacy?

 I discovered Vital Care when I was looking looking for ways to diversify our pharmacy.
 We wanted to create another revenue stream and still be able to provide the quality care that we’re accustomed to at Brindley’s pharmacy.

-What was it like adding home infusion as a revenue stream to your existing pharmacy?
+What was it like adding infusion services as a revenue stream to your existing pharmacy?

 It was a completely different change for us.
 For me, I was ready for the next challenge.
 We’d done well with retail, and we were able to help our immediate community and we were looking for ways to grow that.